MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 (e.g., none was specified in tutorial :ref:`sec_eg_baro`), ``gfd`` is the default selection of included packages.
 In addition to package group ``gfd`` we include two additional packages (individual packages, not package groups), :filelink:`mnc </pkg/mnc>` and :filelink:`diagnostics </pkg/diagnostics>`.
-Package :filelink:`mnc </pkg/mnc>` is required for output dumped in `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ format.
-Package :filelink:`diagnostics </pkg/diagnostics>` allows one to choose output from a extensive list of model diagnostics, and output frequency, with multiple time averaging or snapshot options.
+Package :filelink:`mnc </pkg/mnc>` is required for output to be dumped in `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ format.
+Package :filelink:`diagnostics </pkg/diagnostics>` allows one to choose output from a extensive list of model diagnostics, and specify output frequency, with multiple time averaging or snapshot options available.
 Without this package enabled, output is limited to a small number of snapshot output fields.
 Subsequent tutorial experiments will explore the use of packages which expand the physical and scientific capabilities of MITgcm, e.g., such as physical parameterizations or modeling capabilities for tracers, ice, etc., that are not compiled unless specified.